askimed/nf-test/docs/getting-started.md

 The `then` block describes the expected output channels of the process when we execute it with the input parameters from the `when` block.

-The `then` block typically contains mainly assertions to check for example the size and the content of an output channel.
+The `then` block typically contains mainly assertions to check assumptions (e.g. the size and the content of an output channel).
 However, this block accepts every Groovy script so you can import also third party libraries to define very specific assertions (e.g. a VCF-File Reader can be used to check number of variants).

 nf-test automatically loads all output channels of the process and all their items into a map named `process.out`.
 You can then use this map to formulate your assertions.